phts/LVL-1/README.md

 - Use ultrasonic sensor to measure distance
 - Show level on the big fancy indicator
-- Send levels and logs to [szambo.tsaryk.com] via WiFi
+- Send levels and logs to [szambo.tsaryk.com] via Wi-Fi
 - 24/7 monitoring

 ## Firmware